 How to Use a Divination Game as an Intuition Tool

-As I was learning to tune-in to my intuition, I often used divination tools such as Tarot, Oracles, or a Pendulum as an entryway to help me bypass all the over-thinking.
+As I was learning to tune-in to my intuition, I often used divination tools such as tarot, or a pendulum as a way to help me get out of the over-thinking loop.

 What happened in the process of using these Divination tools was a totally unexpected and important discovery.